MicrosoftDocs/nav-content/dynamics-nav-app/setup.md

 ---
-title: Overview of Tasks to Set Up Dynamics 365 for Financials| Microsoft Docs
+title: Overview of Tasks to Set Up Dynamics 365 for Financials
 description: Outlines tasks to set up, initialize, and configure Dynamics 365 for Financials to suit your needs.
 author: edupont04